Agent Capabilities

 - Payload limits: Maximum request size in bytes

-- Time windows: When the permission is active
+- Time windows: When the capability is active

 Operations